 Based on the six principles outlined in the guide, the CIPD recommends employers publish annual ethnicity reports based on three key components:

 - a uniform set of eight commonly defined statistics to profile pay by ethnicity

 - a supporting narrative to explain the nature and causation of any pay differentials and gaps by ethnic group evident in their statistics

 - an action plan of initiatives defined to reduce and remove any such gaps over time.

 Download the guide to take advantage of these opportunities and improve inclusion in your organisation through voluntary ethnicity pay reporting.

-Download the case study to find out how Sodexo are approaching voluntary ethnicity pay reporting.
+Download these case studies to find out how Sodexo and Deloitte are approaching voluntary ethnicity pay reporting.